marcelotto/spread2rdf/README.md

 ```

 ### Worksheet schema definitions
-The schema definition block should contain a worksheet definition for
+The schema definition block should contain a worksheet definition for every
-every worksheet with content to be processed.
+worksheet to be processed.
 It consists of
 - the keyword ```worksheet```,
-- followed by a string with the name of the worksheet used in the spreadsheet,
+- followed by a the name of the worksheet used in the spreadsheet as a string,
 - a list of named parameters (described below),
 - and a block with column or column block definitions or arbitrary cell
-  processing like in the ```Settings``` worksheet above.
+  processing as in the ```Settings``` worksheet above.
-The order of the worksheet definitions is insignificant.
+The order of the worksheet definitions is not significant.

 ###### ```name``` parameter
-If you want to refer to a worksheet (e.g. in the ```subject``` parameter) under
+If you want to refer to a worksheet (e.g. in the ```subject``` parameter) with
-a different name than the one used in the spreadsheet (e.g. because it contains
+a different name than the one used in the spreadsheet (because it contains
-whitespaces), you can define it with this parameter.
+whitespaces for example), you can define it with this parameter.

 ###### ```start``` parameter
-The upper-left cell of the data to be converted as a Ruby symbol.
+A Ruby symbol pointing to the upper-left cell of the data to be converted.
 Assuming the first row is a header (which is irrelevant for the conversion), the
 default value for this parameter is ```:A2```.

 ###### ```subject``` parameter
-This parameter specifies the construction of a subject resource for a row and
+This parameter specifies the construction of subject resources of rows.
-expects a hash with further sub-parameters as its value:
+It expects a hash with further sub-parameters as its value:
-- ```uri```: Defines the rules to construct an URI for the subject, possible values:
+- ```uri```: Defines the rules to construct an URI for the subject.
+  Possible values are:
   - ```:bnode```: Construct a blank node for every subject.
   - Another hash if a full URI should be constructed with the following possible
     parameters: